bkryza/clang-uml/README.md

 * **Include graph diagram generation**
     * Show include graph for selected files - [_example_](docs/test_cases/t40001.md)

-To see what `clang-uml` can do so far, checkout the diagrams generated for unit test cases [here](./docs/test_cases.md) and examples in [clang-uml-examples](https://github.com/bkryza/clang-uml-examples) repository.
+To see what `clang-uml` can do, checkout the diagrams generated for unit test cases [here](./docs/test_cases.md) and examples in [clang-uml-examples](https://github.com/bkryza/clang-uml-examples) repository.